hallta/distributed-sql/README.md

 I just made this for fun.
 There's probably plenty of other well vetted solutions out there that do roughly the same thing.
 I didn't look.

+## Example Configuration

+Below is an example of a four node setup.
+Below the diagram will explain what you should expect.

 ```mermaid
 flowchart LR;
     RP1[ext.a] -->|firewall| fw(firewall);